Where is Donald Trump today? On the golf course

 By Betsy Klein, CNN

-(CNN) — It hasn’t been a sleepy August on the White House beat despite nearing the end of summer and the annual Congressional recess that usually slows the pace in the nation’s capital.
+“NEVER FELT BETTER IN MY LIFE,” he wrote on Truth Social — a nod to the swirl of weekend speculation about his wellbeing.

+That capitalized missive was followed by a steady stream of social media posts Sunday evening and Monday morning — on everything from India tariffs, Covid vaccines and crime — before he returned to Trump National Golf Club for Labor Day.

-President Donald Trump made 26 public engagements this month, most recently, a three-plus-hour Cabinet meeting Tuesday where the president fielded questions on topics from Taylor Swift’s engagement to global conflicts.
+Trump made 26 public engagements last month — most recently, a three-plus-hour Cabinet meeting last Tuesday where the president fielded questions on topics from Taylor Swift’s engagement to global conflicts.

-So it was certainly unusual when, for three weekdays at the end of the month, Trump’s public schedule went uncharacteristically dark.
+So it was certainly unusual when, for three weekdays at the end of August, Trump’s public schedule went uncharacteristically dark.

-There were no events on his schedule on Wednesday, Thursday, or Friday, and it was announced that the president would spend his Labor Day weekend in Washington also with no public appearances scheduled.
-The conspicuous absence lighting conspiratorial corners of the internet and group chats ablaze with speculation about Trump’s wellbeing.
+There were no events on his schedule last Wednesday, Thursday or Friday, and the president spent his Labor Day weekend in Washington also with no public appearances scheduled.
+The conspicuous absence lit conspiratorial corners of the internet and group chats ablaze with questions.

 The White House press office often boasts of Trump as the “most accessible” president in history, tweaking his predecessor as they highlight his significant engagements with the press.
 As questions arose about the president’s activities and whereabouts, a White House official said Friday he was holding standard policy and staff meetings.
 He also sat for an hourlong interview with the conservative publication Daily Caller.